DMVance/letter-naming-fluency-generator/README.md

 When children can recognize and name the letters of the alphabet accurately and automatically, they have a foundation for learning the alphabetic principle and learning to read.
 (Adams, 1994; Ehri, 2005)

 Also, students who recognize letters with accuracy and speed have an easier time learning the sounds associated with them.
 (Adams, 1999)

+This app generates lists of letters that educators can use in the classroom for this important assessment.